skerkour/bloom-legacy/blog/content/2019-december-update.md

 ## Summary

-* The web application (<a href="https://legacy.bloom.sh" target="_blank" rel="noopener">https://legacy.bloom.sh</a>) will be deprecated
+* The web application (<a href="https://legacy.bloom.sh" target="_blank" rel="noopener">https://legacy.bloom.sh</a>) is deprecated and all data will be deleted on February 29, 2020 at .
-* You will need to create a new account on the native applications
-* Native applications are coming, featuring end to end encryption and offline support
+* Native applications are coming, featuring end to end encryption and offline support among other improvements
+* **You will need to create a new account on the native applications**
+* New Mastodon account: <a href="https://mastodon.social/@42bloom" target="_blank" rel="noopener">@42bloom@mastodon.social</a>